 Blog

-As described in the outlook of the first article in October, the medXteam GmbH blog series now addresses the first type of clinical trials with medical devices: basic research - other clinical trials (MDR Article 82).
+As described in the outlook of the first post in October, the blog series by medXteam GmbH now addresses the first type of clinical trials with medical devices: basic research – other clinical trials (MDR Article 82).

 Other clinical investigations with medical devices